EXCLUSIVE-Trump pressed to halt federal pension investments in China's ZTE, Hikvision

 When a consultant cited higher returns were possible, the FRTIB decided in 2017 to switch the benchmark for its international stock fund in 2020 to the MSCI All Country World ex-U.S.A.
 Investable Market Index, which represents 99% of world equities, including Canada, China and other emerging markets.

-The plan hit road bumps last year when Republican Senator Marco Rubio and Jean Shaheen, a Senate Democrat, proposed legislation that would prevent investments in China, flagging insufficient levels of accounting and financial disclosure at Chinese firms, in addition to national security and human rights issues.
+The plan hit speed bumps last year when Republican Senator Marco Rubio and Jean Shaheen, a Senate Democrat, proposed legislation that would prevent investments in China, flagging insufficient levels of accounting and financial disclosure at Chinese companies, in addition to national security and human rights issues.

 But the legislation languished, spurring a final campaign to prevent the change.

-A person familiar with the matter said a handful of former government officials provided to former congressman Meadows a memo dated March 7, the day after U.S. President Donald Trump tapped him to be White House Chief of Staff.
+A person familiar with the matter said a handful of former government officials provided to former congressman Meadows a memo dated March 7, the day after President Donald Trump tapped him to be White House chief of staff.

 The memo argued that if Trump did not act, by replacing FRTIB board members or through an executive order, his critics would claim Trump took no action to avoid "federal employees being compelled to invest in Chinese and Russian companies that have undisclosed material risks due to their roles in threatening our national security and abusing human rights."